Skip to main content

 Developers should all be required to retrieve components through your Nexus Repository instance.
 If it’s possible for your organization, the remote repository location should be locked to Nexus Repository for all corporate machines.

-Block all downloads from public OSS repositories within your corporate network.
+• Block direct downloads from the public repositories within your corporate network

 Only authorized sources, such as a centrally managed Sonatype Nexus Repository should be given access to download component libraries.

-Control the installation and configuration of package managers on corporate-owned machines with a managed device management (MDM) solution.
+• Control package managers with a managed device management (MDM) solution

-The MDM will allow organizations to ensure all company laptops use package manager configurations pointing to a Sonatype Nexus Repository.
-It’s also possible to use this type of software to lock configuration files or receive notifications if these settings are changed.
+The MDM allow organizations to ensure all company laptops use package manager configurations pointing to a Sonatype Nexus Repository.
+Use this type of software to lock configuration files or receive notifications if these settings are changed.

 Create an internal process allowing development teams to request content from public repositories that is not currently available through approved means.
 Once approved these components can be stored in designated repositories within your repository manager.